 International Travel Risk Assessment Committee

 The International Travel Risk Assessment Committee (ITRAC) administers Northwestern’s Undergraduate International Travel Policy under the direction of its chair, the Director of the Office of Global Safety and Security (OGSS).
-The Provost will review the Committee’s recommendations and make a final decision.
+The Associate Provost for Global Affairs (APGA) will review the Committee’s recommendations and make a final decision.
 The ITRAC serves at the direction of the Provost and is comprised of six members:

 - The Director of the Office of Global Safety and Security (Chair)